Nurlan99/hello-world/README.md

 # hello-world
-jus to save data and codes
+just to save data and codes
+select*from hr.employees where salary>10000